WidePoint (NYSEAMERICAN:WYY) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a research note issued to investors on Saturday.
+StockNews.com initiated coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a report released on Friday.
 The brokerage issued a sell rating on the technology company’s stock.

-WidePoint (NYSEAMERICAN:WYY – Get Free Report) last announced its quarterly earnings results on Tuesday, August 15th.
-The technology company reported ($0.10) EPS for the quarter.
+WidePoint (NYSEAMERICAN:WYY – Get Free Report) last posted its quarterly earnings data on Tuesday, August 15th.
+The technology company reported ($0.10) earnings per share for the quarter.
 The firm had revenue of $26.76 million during the quarter.
 WidePoint had a negative net margin of 11.15% and a negative return on equity of 58.07%.

 About WidePoint